SpongePowered/SpongeDocs/source/plugin/entities/spawning.rst

         }
     }

-The code excerpt illustrated above will spawn in an upside-down charged creeper with a higher than normal explosion radius at the given location.
+The code excerpt illustrated above will spawn a charged creeper with a higher than normal explosion radius at the given location.